OpenDSA/OpenDSA/RST/en/FLSlides/RegGram.rst

    grammar G such that :math:`L = L(G)`.

-.. slide:: Proof: Can make NFA from Regular Grammar
+.. slide:: Proof: NFA from Regular Grammar

    **Theorem:** L is a regular language iff :math:`\exists` regular grammar G such that :math:`L = L(G)`.